cmayron/Legal-Calculus/README.md

 ---

-# START HERE —
+START HERE —
-## Your entry point into the framework
+Your entry point into the framework

 LCES Legal Calculus Educational System is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.

-This repository is a **library**, not a book.
+This repository is a library, not a book.
 You do not read it front‑to‑back.
-You **search by topic**, pull only what you need, and hand that module to the Architect.
+You search by topic, pull only what you need, and hand that module to the Architect.

-Architect runs best in **Copilot Pro on desktop because it can read the repository **.
+Architect runs best in Copilot Pro on desktop because it can read the repository natively.
+Desktop access gives Architect full structural visibility, which is required for system‑level reasoning.

-## CONFIDENTIALITY WARNING
+CONFIDENTIALITY WARNING

 Do not upload confidential or sensitive information.
 Cloud AI tools are not private and do not create attorney‑client privilege.
 Only share redacted, non‑sensitive material.
 You are responsible for what you upload and for verifying all outputs.

----

-# 1. Begin With the Quick‑Start Guide
+1. Begin With the Quick‑Start Guide
 You will learn:

 • how to form the SCU (issue • facts • objective)
 • how to choose your mode (Pro Se, Second‑Opinion, Education, Crisis)
 • how to activate the Bootloader (Stage 0 → Stage 3)
 • how to follow the execution order
 • how to preserve the record
 • the one‑sentence protocol
 • the LCES tagline

 This is the fastest way to get oriented.

----

-# 2. Then Read the README
+2. Then Read the README
-**What LCES Legal Calculus Educational System is, how it works, and how to use it**
+What LCES Legal Calculus Educational System is, how it works, and how to use it

 You will learn:

 • what LCES does
 • what LCES is not
 • the SCU method
 • the operating loop
 • the six calculi
 • the role model
 • the safety boundaries
 • the recommended workflow

 This is your operational overview.

----

-# 3. For Full Doctrine, Read the Manifesto
+3. For Full Doctrine, Read the Manifesto
-**The complete logic of the system**
+The complete logic of the system

 You will learn:

 • the governing principle
 • the six calculi in depth
 • the real‑world operating premise
 • role separation
 • record discipline
 • the LCES testing protocol
 • Lawyer Calculus vs Judicial Calculus
 • the Mode‑Lock Protocol
 • the Deep Research stage
 • the Bootloader Protocol
 • the closing position

 This is the full conceptual foundation.

----

-# 4. To Run LCES Legal Calculus Educational System , Load the Bootloader
+4. To Run LCES Legal Calculus Educational System, Load the Bootloader Minimal, role‑pure, operational
-**Minimal, role‑pure, operational**

 This file contains:

 • SCU rule
 • role separation
 • Architect block
 • Builder block
 • Inspector block
 • Human Strategist block
 • safety boundaries
 • output formats

-This is the file you paste into Architect AI in Copilot Pro.

----
+Load into each AI as follows:
+• Architect AI → Block 1 + global rules
+• Builder AI → Block 2 only
+• Inspector AI → Block 3 only
+• Human Strategist → human role (no AI load)

-# 5. Initialize the AIs
+5. Initialize the AIs
 After loading the Bootloader into each AI, ask:

-**“Confirm your role in LCES Legal Calculus Educational System and state what you are allowed to do — and what you are not allowed to do.”**
+“Confirm your role in LCES Legal Calculus Educational System and state what you are allowed to do — and what you are not allowed to do.”

 Each AI should respond:

-• **Architect** = structure, sequence, workflow, issue framing
+• Architect = structure, sequence, workflow, issue framing
-• **Builder** = drafts, transforms, formatting, work product
+• Builder = drafts, transforms, formatting, work product
-• **Inspector** = red‑team, weaknesses, omissions, risks
+• Inspector = red‑team, weaknesses, omissions, risks
-• **Human** = final judgment and decision
+• Human = final judgment and decision

 Roles must remain separate.

----

-# 6. You Do Not Need the Whole Repository to Start
+6. You Do Not Need the Whole Repository to Start
 To begin:

-1. Open the README
+Open the README
-2. Scroll to the end
+Scroll to the end
-3. Copy or upload the Bootloader
+Copy or upload the Bootloader
-4. Paste it into Architect AI in Copilot Pro
+Paste it into Architect AI in Copilot Pro
 You can pull additional modules only when needed.

----

-# 7. Tagline
+7. Tagline

-**Blueprint.
+Blueprint.
 Research.
 Draft.
 Stress‑test.
-Decide.**
+Decide.

 ## README v2 — Clear • Direct • Operational